 These findings consist of:

-- Significant shrinking of the brain due to massive cell death is evident through brain imaging scans.
-Atrophy is especially apparent in the cortex and hippocampal areas.
+- Significant shrinking of the brain.
+This is due to massive cell death.
+It is evident through brain imaging scans.
+Atrophy is noted in the cortex and hippocampal areas.

-- Disruption of the natural circadian rhythm causes dementia patients to experience daytime sleepiness and nighttime wakefulness, which often leads to night wandering.
+- A Disruption of the natural circadian rhythm.
+This causes dementia patients to experience daytime sleepiness.
+It also contributes to nighttime wakefulness.
+This leads to night wandering.

-- Incontinency becomes more of an issue as brain areas regulating bladder control deteriorate and muscle weakness increases.
+- Incontinency becomes more of an issue.
+The brain areas regulating bladder control deteriorate and muscle weakness increases.

 Death and Dementia–How Long Does Someone With Dementia Live?

-Other complications influencing the lifespan of a dementia patient who needs 24 hour care but is not receiving it include:
+Complications influencing the lifespan of a dementia patient requiring 24 hour care includes: